 The Alumni Association's operations are funded primarily through earnings generated from endowment accounts and revenue from the organization's membership program.
-While no new significant sources of revenue are expected during fiscal year 2022, it is anticipated that there will be a slight decrease for the next fiscal year due to the impending recession coupled with pandemic.
+While no new significant sources of revenue are expected during fiscal year 2023, it is anticipated that there will be a slight decrease for the next fiscal year due to the impending current economic conditions.
 The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Association's operations cannot be estimated reliably at this time.